IEvangelist/davidpine.net/content/blog/journey-of-a-lifetime.md

 # Intro

-I am returning home from a long trip in Serbia for {{< url-link "__IT Konekt__" "https://itkonekt.com/en/" >}}.
+I am returning home from a long trip in Serbia for __{{< url-link "IT Konekt" "https://itkonekt.com/en/" >}}__.
 This was literally a trip of a lifetime and I could not be more grateful for such an amazing opportunity.
 Serbia has such an incredible culture and powerful history.
 I have been overwhelmed by the care and attention to detail from the organizers of __IT Konekt__.
 This was my first time ever leaving the United States of America and I didn't know what to expect.
 I was really nervous but equally excited.
 This was more of a journey of epic proportions than it was a conference trip.

-I want to publicly thank {{< url-link "Maria Naggaga {{< i fa-twitter >}}" "https://twitter.com/LadyNaggaga" >}} of Microsoft for referring {{< url-link "Milica Radovic {{< i fa-twitter >}}" "https://twitter.com/Milica_Radovic_" >}} and {{< url-link "Milica Nastasic {{< i fa-linkedin-square >}}" "https://www.linkedin.com/in/milicanastasic" >}} to me.
+I want to publicly thank {{< i fa-twitter >}} {{< url-link "Maria Naggaga" "https://twitter.com/LadyNaggaga" >}} of Microsoft for referring {{< i fa-twitter >}} {{< url-link "Milica Radovic" "https://twitter.com/Milica_Radovic_" >}} and {{< i fa-linkedin-square >}} {{< url-link "Milica Nastasic" "https://www.linkedin.com/in/milicanastasic" >}} to me.
 They were looking for someone from the U.S. to speak about C# and Maria suggested me.
 This is the such an honor and I couldn't have been more excited to represent the U.S. and C# for my first international speaking engagement.

 ## Belgrade

 ### April 13, 2018

 Our journey began in Belgrade – the capitol city of Serbia.
-I arrived on the same flight into Belgrade as {{< url-link "Jonathan LeBlanc {{< i fa-twitter >}}" "https://twitter.com/jcleblanc" >}} of Box.
+I arrived on the same flight into Belgrade as {{< i fa-twitter >}} {{< url-link "Jonathan LeBlanc" "https://twitter.com/jcleblanc" >}} of Box.
 In true movie fashion, our driver was waiting for us holding our names at the arrival gate of the airport.
 This was a warm welcome and made me feel special.
 After a 35 minute Car:Go (European Uber) drive we arrived at our hotel and while I didn't get much sleep on the plane, I had energy from both the adrenaline and excitement.
 Just as soon as I was settling into my room, it was time to part for the first of seemingly countless speaker dinners.
 We were hungry and ready to immerse ourselves in the Serbian culture.
-We had a traditional Serbian dinner after a celebratory shot (or three) of {{< url-link "rakija {{< i fa-wikipedia-w >}}" "https://en.wikipedia.org/wiki/Rakia" >}} - "serbian fruit brandy".
+We had a traditional Serbian dinner after a celebratory shot (or three) of {{< i fa-wikipedia-w >}} {{< url-link "rakija" "https://en.wikipedia.org/wiki/Rakia" >}} - "serbian fruit brandy".
 Now, if you're like me you probably didn't know what rakija was... _warning_ it is very strong!
 They fed us like kings and queens, we were treated like royalty!

 ![Breaking Bread](/img/2018/04/breaking-bread.jpg)

-{{< url-link "Harry Roberts {{< i fa-twitter >}}" "https://twitter.com/csswizardry" >}} sat to my right - he was a blast.
+{{< i fa-twitter >}} {{< url-link "Harry Roberts" "https://twitter.com/csswizardry" >}} sat to my right - he was a blast.
 He and I shared a lot of common thoughts about the developer community.
 I really enjoyed his company.
 I asked him if he was on _Twitter_ so that I could follow him - {{< i fa-smile-o >}} yeah 58k+ followers.
 The food was great.
 The people of Serbia know how to do meat, I might get myself banned from the United States for saying this but it is true, "Serbia has the best bacon in the world!"
 After a long night, I returned to my hotel where I immediately fell asleep.

 ### April 14, 2018